jinto-ag/j-org/README.md

 This will:

-- Rename the workspace from `ts-nx-preset` to your project name
+- Rename the workspace from `j-org` to your project name
 - Update all references to the workspace name throughout the codebase
 - Clean up template-specific files and scripts
 - Stage and commit the changes to Git